 3. Common marketing goals

-SEO is just one pointy tool in what is pretty large box to help you achieve traffic, conversions or brand visibility.
+SEO is just one pointy tool in the box to help you achieve traffic, conversions or brand visibility.
 Ensure that all teams – in-house or outsourced are aware and understand your bigger marketing goals.
-These could be the event next month that you have to fill seats for or the PR needed for the CEO’s visit at the end of the year.
+These could be the event that you have to fill seats for or the PR needed for the CEO’s visit.
 This ensures that all efforts are cross leveraged and amplified for maximum efficiency.

 We would love to hear your experience with “ To outsource or not” in the comments below.